Satyanweshi01/Schedulo/README.md

-# Class Scheuduar App
+# Class Scheduler App

-A Class Scheuduar App for `MD` Sir.
+A Class Scheduler App for `MD` Sir.